-Produced in the bodies of marine and freshwater mollusks naturally or cultured by people with great care.
+Pearls can either be naturally produced in the bodies of marine and freshwater mollusks or cultured by people with great care.
 Lustrous, smooth, subtly-colored pearls are jewelry staples, especially as strands.

 Ruby is the most valuable variety of the corundum mineral species, which also includes sapphire.

 Traces of chromium give this red variety of the mineral corundum its rich color.
 Long valued by humans of many cultures, in ancient Sanskrit, ruby was called ratnaraj or "king of precious stones."

 Found in lava, meteorites, and deep in the earth's mantle, yellow-green peridot is the extreme gem.

 This yellow-green gem is a variety of the mineral olivine.
 It can be found as nodules in volcanic rock, occasionally as crystals lining veins in mountains of Myanmar and Pakistan, and occasionally inside meteorites.

 The name "sapphire" can also apply to any corundum that's not ruby, another corundum variety.